Table of Contents

 Workshops

-We met with groups of workers, and conducted whiteboard-based exercises to understand how they think about planning problems and how they visualize solutions.
+We met with groups of workers and conducted whiteboard exercises to understand their mental models.

 Quantitative